 9. Sabja Seeds for Skin :

-Sweet Basil seeds or sabja seeds are rich in antioxidants and thus help to give you a radiant skin.
+Sweet Basil seeds are rich in antioxidants and thus help to give you a radiant skin.
 Apply powdered Sabja seeds mixed with coconut oil for about 20 minutes and rinse.
-This will give you soft and supple skin and reduce blemishes.
+This will make your skin soft and supple; it also reduces blemishes.

-Sabja seeds also help to fight skin diseases like Eczema and Psoriasis.
-Apply pre-soaked (20 minutes) sabja seeds paste along with turmeric (haldi) powder on the affected skin.
+Sabja seeds also help to fight with skin diseases like- Eczema and Psoriasis.
+Simply, apply pre-soaked (20 minutes) sabja seeds paste along with turmeric (haldi) powder on the affected skin.

 10. Sabja Seeds for Hair :

 Sabja seeds are rich in Vitamin K, protein and minerals like iron that help to grow strong and radiant hair.
 If you are suffering from hair loss or other hair problems, include sabja seeds in your diet in any form.
 However, you can try Sabja seeds as hair pack or hair oil too for better results.

 11. Controls Body Temperature (keep you cool) :

 Sweet basil seeds are very commonly known as falooda seeds because of its cooling properties.
 In country like India, where tropical climate prevails in most of the regions, people need foods which give cooling effect on their body.
 Sabja has been used from ages to serve the purpose.

 You can make falooda with sabja or can add to milkshake and lemonade.
 Or just add these seeds to a bottle of water with little Rooh-afza while going out; it will protect you from the scorching heat of the sun.
 In other words, it also prevents dehydration due to its water storing capacity.